ARION

 He stopped and gestured toward Kate, who stood at the exit of the room, and in turn she made a motion to someone out in the hallway.
 “There is someone here who would like to take up this narrative and tell you the rest of the story.”

 Ken stepped down off the platform and the mysterious figure took his place.
 Then without a prolonged preamble, the person pulled back the hood and Trina Barron grinned triumphantly out at the stunned audience.
-She then untied the belt around her middle and let the robe drop to her feet.
+She untied the belt around her middle and then let the robe drop to her feet.

 The red-haired, human woman that stood before them was dressed in a white tee shirt, tan short-shorts and with sneakers on her feet; she even wore dangly metal bracelets on each wrist.
-Not everyone in the colony had known her personally, but for those who did, she looked just as she had over seventy-six years ago before they had left the Earth.
+Not everyone in the colony had known her personally, but for those who did, she looked just as she had over seventy-five years ago before they had left the Earth.
 This was not the anthropomorphized ocelot hybrid that had come out of cryo sleep with them.

 There was stunned silence for a moment before shouts of astonishment filled the air.
 There was also a scattering of applause, as well as sobs of relief and surprise among the crowd.